jgordon/axioms/axioms/14 Space.md

                     (and (sphere3 v x1) (subfigure c v)))))))
 ```

 We can define qualitative terms like "near" and "far" as outlined in
 Gordon and Hobbs, Chapter 12, and exemplified numerous times in the rest
 of the book.

-We first define the partial ordering "nearer".
+"Nearer" is a partial ordering.
+The expression `(nearer x y z)` says that
+x is nearer than y is to z.

 ```
 (forall (x y z)